-Since reference month January 2011 monthly unemployment figures (totals and rates, not seasonally adjusted and trend series) based on the Labour Force Survey and following international ILO definition have been computed and published.
-Starting with January 2004 time series have been updated every month.
+Monthly unemployment figures (total and rates, not adjusted and seasonally adjusted) are computed and published on a regular basis.
+Starting with January 2004, time series are updated every month.
 Monthly unemployment figures are computed with a time lag of one month.
 Figures of current months are preliminary.
-Approximately 60 days after the end of a quarter final quarterly data and therewith also monthly figures are available.
+Approximately 60 days after the end of a quarter final quarterly data and therewith also final monthly figures are available.
 Monthly figures are transmitted to Eurostat where they are used for all further purposes, e.g. the Principle European Economic Indicators.

-LFS is done in all member states of the European Union.
-The LFS includes
+states of the European Union.
+The LFS includes information on employment,

-According to ILO definition, a person is considered to be employed if he or she works for at least one hour during reference week, or does not work due to holidays, illness, etc. but normally is in employment.
-A person is considered to be unemployed if he or she is not employed in the above sense, is taking active steps to look for work, and is able to start working at short notice.
+According to the ILO definition, a person is considered to be employed if he or she works for at least one hour during the reference week, or does not work due to holidays, illness, etc. but normally is in employment.
+A person is considered to be unemployed if he or she is not employed in the above sense, is taking active steps to look for work or has already found a job and will start to work within the next three months, and is able to start working at short notice.

-In addition to original monthly data, also adjusted data (trend series) are shown.
+In addition to original monthly data, also seasonally adjusted data are shown.

 |Results: Number of unemployed persons and unemployment rates according to ILO definition (from 2021 onwards)|

 |Results 2004-2020: Number of unemployed persons and unemployment rates (according to international definitions until 2020)|